2025-26 Impacting Lives

 When financial challenges once threatened to prevent her from attending Camp Harkness, Michelle’s network of family and supporters stepped in.
 Together, they worked to secure community-based grant funding, including a CCC Live Home Support donation.
 This collaboration ensured Michelle could continue participating in the camp experience that has brought her so much joy, empowerment, and connection throughout her life.

-Connecticut Community Care employs strong business principles to secure its long-term viability.
-Our financial support comprises a blend of state and federal agreements, private contracts, grants, and individual donations.
-We maintain a steadfast commitment to minimizing administrative costs, thereby optimizing resources that directly help our clients thrive at home in their communities.
+Connecticut Community Care applies strong business principles to ensure long-term sustainability.
+Our financial support comes from a combination of state and federal agreements, private contracts, grants, and individual donations.
+We remain committed to minimizing administrative costs, maximizing resources that directly help our clients thrive at home and in their communities.
+Through this focus on fiscal accountability, we ensure our services are not only impactful but also delivered with accuracy and efficiency.

 | 14.5% | Other LTSS Programs & Services | |